weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 </TabItem>
 </Tabs>

+#### `query` + group by

+Results of a query can be grouped by a property as shown here.

+The results are organized by both their individual objects as well as the group.
+- The `objects` attribute is a list of objects, each containing a `belongs_to_group` property to indicate which group it belongs to.
+- The `group` attribute is a dictionary with each key indicating the value of the group, and the value being a list of objects belonging to that group.

+<FilteredTextBlock
+  text={PythonCode}
+  startMarker="# START QueryGroupbyExample"
+  endMarker="# END QueryGroupbyExample"
+  language="py"
+/>

 ### `generate`

 The RAG / generative search functionality is a two-step process involving a search followed by prompting a large language model.
 Therefore, function names are shared across the `query` and `generate` submodules, with additional parameters available in the `generate` submodule.